Hergé's Adventures of Tintin: Red Rackham's Treasure

-The Star of Mystery
+Star of Mystery

 Professor Phostle is replaced with Professor Calculus.
 In line with this change, the phostlite is renamed "calculite".
 Professor Philippulus is Calculus' assistant, and he predicts the end of the world, but his predictions are wrong.
 Calculus accompanies Tintin on the meteorite, and the Peary captain and a crewman chase Tintin and Calculus on the meteorite, but are chased off by the giant spider.
 Captain Chester and Professor Cantonneau has been removed from the storyline, and Thomson and Thompson accompany them on the voyage, whereas in the book they only appeared in one panel.
 The expedition ship is the Sirius, not the Aurora.
 The bomb that is placed before departure is contained in a briefcase (and no longer a simple stick of dynamite).
 The bomber is arrested along with Philippulus.
 Two sequences have been added: the Sirius is attacked by a submarine which bombards them with torpedoes and a saboteur has managed to board the Sirius to place a bomb there.
 Professor Calculus parachutes with Snowy while Tintin lands in disaster.
 Tintin is imprisoned for a moment with Snowy in rocks.
 They are released by a growing tree.
 Their plane is destroyed, but later the Captain comes to rescue them with another plane.